DEMONICCA/Saturation-Boost/110%/README.md

 > Warning ☢️:
 > - This module changes sensitive system settings.
 Make sure you understand the changes made before installing it.
 > - Use this module at your own risk.
 Misconfiguration may cause problems such as bootloop or system instability.
-> - Risk of Over-Saturation:  Potential color artifacts on AMOLED.
+> - `Risk of Over-Saturation` Potential color artifacts on AMOLED.
 > - Make sure you have access to recovery mode (TWRP/ADB) before installing this module, just in case something goes wrong.
 <hr/>